Tropical Fukaya Algebras: Gromov convergence

-If a sequence $C_\nu$ of curves converges to $C$, then the images $i_{C,C_\nu,v}(C_\nu(v))$ exhaust the complement of nodes $C_v^\circ$ as $\nu \to \infty$. \end{remark}
+If a sequence $S_\nu$ of curves converges to $S$, then the images $i_{S_v,S_\nu}(S_\nu(v))$ exhaust the complement of nodes $S_v^\circ$ as $\nu \to \infty$. \end{remark}

-\begin{remark} The identifications between regions of nearby curves is unique in the following sense.
-Suppose a sequence $[C_\nu] \in \ol \M_{d(\white),d(\black)}$ converges to a curve $[C]$.
-For any node $e=(v_+,v_-)$ in $C$, the identification in the neck region
+\begin{remark} The identifications between regions of nearby curves are unique in the following sense.
+Suppose a sequence $[S_\nu] \in \ol \M_{d(\black),d(\white)}$ converges to a curve $[S]$.
+For any node $e=(v_+,v_-)$ in $S$, the identification in the neck region

 is uniquely determined by the choice of the exponential map \eqref{eq:cexp}.
-On the complement of the neck region let
+On the complement of the neck region, let

 be two possible identifications given by trivializations of the universal curve.
-Then $\phi_\nu$, $\phi_\nu'$ have the same image, and the maps $\phi_\nu' \circ \phi_\nu^{-1}$ converge to identity uniformly in all derivatives. \end{remark}
+The maps $\phi_\nu$, $\phi_\nu'$ have the same image, and the maps $\phi_\nu' \circ \phi_\nu^{-1}$ converge to the identity uniformly in all derivatives. \end{remark}

+\begin{remark} The identifications between nearby nodal spheres extend to treed disks.
+Let $C$ be a stable treed disk of type $\Gamma$ with surface part $S$ and treed part $T$. \begin{enumerate} \item {\rm(Glued treed disk)} For a disk node $e \in \Edge^0_\white(\Gamma)$ of zero length, $\ell(e)=0$, a \em{gluing parameter} at the node $w_e \in C$ is an element